christina-ml/fend-landing-page/README.md

 ## Styling

-To do: Styling should be added for active states.
+Styling should be added for active states.

+There is a slight color change to the background of each active section while scrolling.

 ## HTML Structure